PyTorch Docker

 Note: In this case, we have selected Team as AMD Internal.

-Click Start new workload button.
+Click Launch button.

 Select Resources